-This paper proves that f-divergence between two distributions is invariant to invertible transformation (linear and nonlinear) on feature space, and show all invariant integration measures have to be written in the forms of f-divergence.
-We discuss how to construct an invariant structural representation of an utterance by using f-divergences.
-We compare the recognition performance of several well-known forms of f-divergences through speech recognition experiments.
-The results show that Bhattacharyya distances and symmetric KL-divergence achieve the best performance.
+variations exhibited by speech signals.
+Recently, an invariant representation for speech has been proposed for speech recognition, which is composed by Bhattacharyya distances invariant to transformation.
+So there is a question which kind of measure can be invariant.
+This paper proves that f-divergence between two distributions is invariant to invertible transformation (linear and nonlinear) on feature space, and shows all invariant integration measures have to be written in the form of f-divergence.
+We discuss the properties of f-divergence and study how to calculate f-divergence for the general case and for Gaussian and Gaussian mixture distributions.
+We described a short review on how to construct an invariant structural representation of an utterance by using f-divergences.
+In the experiment, we compare the performance of several well-known forms of f-divergences through recognizing utterances of Japanese vowels.
+The results show that Bhattacharyya distance and symmetric KL-divergence achieve the best performance among all the measures compared.
 It is noted that the invariance of f-divergence is very general, and doesn't limit to speech signal.
-The proposed theories may have applications in other pattern analysis and recognition tasks.
+The proposed theories may have applications in other signal analysis and pattern recognition tasks.